lyto11/Performance-Tweaks-For-Win11/README.md

 1. Right-click `win11-boost.bat` and select **Run as Administrator** (or just double-click — the script auto-elevates)
 2. Type `Y` when prompted to restart
-3. After reboot, follow the in-script checklist for NVIDIA Control Panel and Fortnite settings
+3. After reboot, follow the nvidia-control-panel-checklist.md file for NVIDIA Control Panel and Fortnite settings

 ## Requirements